 Frequently Asked Questions

-Is cloud-based better than an on-premise EDI solution?
+Is cloud-based EDI better than on-premise?

-How do I evaluate an EDI provider?
+How do you evaluate EDI providers?

 How much does switching EDI providers cost?